Azure Sentinel Operations

 Another template, the Security Alerts workbook, provides a holistic view of where alerts are coming from and their overall severity.
 This can help identify where a lot of noise may be coming from and allow further investigate or modification of existing policies to reduce false positives.

 Microsoft is disabling legacy authentication on Oct.
 13, 2020 for several protocols.
 You can use the Insecure Protocols workbook to capture existing legacy authentication attempts to plan on migrating to Modern Authentication.
-This workbook can account for both Azure AD and on-premises Active Directory authentication.
+This workbook can account for both Microsoft Entra ID (formerly Azure AD) and on-premises Active Directory authentication.

 Custom workbooks can be created to provide the exact insights you are looking for.
 You can add several different components including text labels, parameters for resource picker searches, and links and buttons for actions.
 Queries and metrics can be added for further customization.
 Finally, using the advanced editor, you can import Gallery or ARM templates to create the workbook from JSON code.